-The existing BMPs located in the TMDL watersheds were identified using County GIS data and grouped into the following three performance categories based on their bacteria removal efficiency: non-performing (0 percent bacteria removal efficiency), mid-performing (50 percent removal efficiency), and high-performing (75 percent or greater removal efficiency).
-Drainage areas for the BMPs were obtained using the County GIS data and available BMP inspection database.
+The existing BMPs located in the TMDL watersheds were identified using County GIS data and grouped into the following three performance categories based on their bacteria removal efficiency: non-performing (0 percent bacteria removal efficiency), mid-performing (up to 50 percent removal efficiency), and high-performing (70 percent or greater removal efficiency).
+Drainage areas for the BMPs were obtained using the County GIS data.
 The County is in the process of compiling the drainage areas for all the BMPs, and as result, drainage areas and impervious areas associated with some of the BMPs were not populated.
-The Restoration Plan database will be updated when the information becomes available.
+The Restoration Plan database will be updated when the new information becomes available.

-The bacteria removal efficiency for each type of practice was obtained from the County's NPDES MS4 Annual Report (Anne Arundel County, 2013).
-Based on the information provided in the report, infiltration and filtering practices such as infiltration trenches, bioretention systems, step pool conveyance systems, and environmental site design (ESD) practices have high bacteria removal efficiencies.
-Stormwater management practices that provide limited water quality management, such as extended detention dry pond and underground storage, are mid-performing BMPs in terms of bacteria removal efficiency.
-Stormwater management facilities that provide runoff quantity control, such as dry ponds, are categorized under non-performing BMPs and have 0 percent bacteria pollutant removal.
+The bacteria removal efficiency for each type of practice was compiled from various literature sources (provided at the end of Table 2-2).
+Based on review of various literature sources, infiltration and filtering practices such as infiltration trenches, bioretention systems, step pool storm conveyance systems (SPSC), and environmental site design (ESD) practices have high bacteria removal efficiencies.
+Stormwater management practices that provide limited water quality management, such as permeable pavements and sand filters, are mid-performing BMPs in terms of bacteria removal efficiency.
+Hydrodynamic structures and grass swales are categorized under non-performing BMPs and have 0 percent bacteria pollutant removal.
 Bacteria removal efficiencies are provided in Table 2-2, as well as Table A-8 in Appendix A.